Education Reform Continues as Federal Funds Dry Out

 In 2010, the NEA launched an effort to get America’s struggling schools closer to the Association’s vision of great public schools.
 Called Priority Schools, the initiative targets organizational resources to schools that need extra support and attention.

 Simultaneously, the U.S. Department of Education began to fully fund the School Improvement Grant (SIG) to help schools meet high-academic standards.
+It began to provide educational resources like clep study guides and also started many programs to emphasize on education.
 SIG delivered billions of dollars to 5 percent of the lowest-performing schools across the country.

 NEA seized on this opportunity to leverage NEA resources as a complement to these grants.